jacobyeung/Binomial_Package/README.md

 ## Displaing the Summary of a Binomial Variable

-To displat the summary of a binomial variable, we use the function print.summary.binvar():
+To display the summary of a binomial variable, we use the function print.summary.binvar():

 ``` r